Brand Positioning what is it? I bet you've heard about it a million times, but you don't know exactly what it is. I explain it to you in this article.

 If I mention hazelnut and cocoa spread, what's the first one that comes to mind?

-As I imagined: this is because, as a brand, Nutella has created its own clearly defined space in people's minds and knows how to distinguish itself very well from the competition; its positioning, in a nutshell, is definitely unique.
+As I imagined: this is because, as a brand, Nutella has created its own clearly defined space in people's heads and knows how to distinguish itself very well from the competition; its positioning, in a nutshell, is definitely unique.

 This concept, called brand positioning, is the basis of a sound and effective marketing strategy.